-The HemoSphere advanced monitoring platform is intended for use with compatible Edwards Swan-Ganz and oximetry catheters, and FloTrac, Acumen IQ, TruWave DPT, and ForeSight Elite sensors.
+The HemoSphere advanced monitoring platform is intended for use with compatible Edwards Swan-Ganz and oximetry catheters, FloTrac sensors, Acumen IQ sensors, TruWave DPTs, ForeSight Elite sensors, and ClearSight finger cuffs.

 A comprehensive list of parameters available while monitoring with the HemoSphere advanced monitor and a connected HemoSphere Swan-Ganz module are listed below in table 1-1.
 Only iCO, iCI, iSVR, and iSVRI are available to the pediatric patient population.